What Is Prejudice?

 - A tendency to discriminate against a stereotyped group

 The word prejudice is of Latin origin.
 The prefix ‘pre’ means ‘before,’ while ‘judice’ stems from the same root as ‘judged.’
-Although we usually link prejudice with negative feelings like bigotry or racism, there many other types of social bias, including:
+Although we usually link prejudice with negative feelings and prejudiced behavior like bigotry or racism, there many other types of social bias, including: